kannmmmm/DIP2021-FinalPJbaseline/README.md

 - train.sh: You can run ```sh ./train.sh```	to launch training.
 - datasets: This folder contains dataloaders from different datasets.
 - losses: This folder contains different customized loss functions if needed.
-- models: This folder contains different models.
-CSRNet is provided here.
+- models: This folder contains different models. **MyModel** is here.
 - optimizers: This folder contains different optimzers.
 - Make_Datasets: This folder contains density map generation codes.